 Z?”
 As a reader, I often feel overwhelmed, which is difficult to translate into action.
-(Mind you, I’m doing this without any of the online harassment routinely faced by friends and colleagues who are women, LGBTQ, and/or POC.)
+(Mind you, I’m doing this as a cishet white male — which means I’m doing this without any of the online harassment routinely faced by friends and colleagues who aren’t cishet white males.)

 In a way, Mandy Brown touched on this problem a few years back, at a conference called dConstruct.
 Her session was titled “Hypertext as an Agent of Change,” and some three years on I’m still thinking about it.
 Now, if you weren’t there, an audio recording of her talk is available, as is a transcript on Mandy’s own site.
 If you have a minute or ten, I’d strongly recommend checking out her talk.